torvalds/linux/Documentation/arch/arm64/arm-acpi.rst

 be avoided if possible.
-If there are features missing from ACPI that preclude it from being used on a platform, ECRs (Engineering Change Requests) should be submitted to ASWG and go through the normal approval process; for those that are not UEFI members, many other members of the Linux community are and would likely be willing to assist in submitting ECRs.
+If there are features missing from ACPI that preclude it from being used on a platform, ECRs (Engineering Change Requests) should be submitted to ASWG and go through the normal approval process; for those that are not UEFI members, many other members of the GNU/Linux community are and would likely be willing to assist in submitting ECRs.

-Linux Code
+GNU/Linux Code
 ----------
-Individual items specific to Linux on Arm, contained in the Linux source code, are in the list that follows:
+Individual items specific to GNU/Linux on Arm, contained in the GNU/Linux source code, are in the list that follows:

 ACPI_OS_NAME
                        This macro defines the string to be returned when an ACPI method invokes the _OS method.
-On Arm systems, this macro will be "Linux" by default.
+On Arm systems, this macro will be "GNU/Linux" by default.
                        The command line parameter acpi_os=<string>
                        can be used to set it to some other value.
 The default value for other architectures is "Microsoft